Crispy Rice with Spicy Tuna

 A popular dish in many restaurants, crispy rice with spicy tuna is surprisingly easy to prepare at home.
 The combination of crispy rice patties and soft, savory tuna, topped with a spicy mayo sauce, is just right to satisfy your cravings.

 This dish is perfect for entertaining guests, dates, and other special occasions when you want to serve something unique and delicious.
-It is also perfect when you want to have sushi flavors without the hassle of rolling sushi.
+It's also perfect when you want to have sushi flavors without the hassle of rolling sushi.
 The combination of crispy rice and soft tuna is just irresistible and a great way to enjoy sashimi-grade tuna.

 Why This Recipe Works